Meet with the Ombuds

 Following are links to helpful websites about conflict resolution:

-Michael Stephens has served as ombuds for Amherst College’s staff and faculty since September 2015 and joined the Smith community as ombuds in November 2016.
-Prior to beginning his role at Amherst, he had many years of experience in human resources functions, employee relations, conflict resolution, ombudsperson services, facilitation and employee counseling.
+Michael Stephens served as ombuds for Amherst College’s staff and faculty from September 2015 to August 2018, and he joined the Smith community as ombuds in November 2016.
+Prior to beginning his role at Amherst and then at Smith, he had many years of experience in human resources functions, employee relations, conflict resolution, ombudsperson services, facilitation and employee counseling.
 He worked for more than 25 years in various corporate settings, providing these services to employees and managers at all levels.
-He has a bachelor’s degree in English from the University of Colorado and a master's in business administration from New York University.
+He has a bachelor’s degree in English from the University of Colorado and a master’s in business administration from New York University.